AmayaGS/AmayaGS/README.md

 ## Hiya :wave: I'm Amaya :t-rex:

-I work at the intersection of :computer: AI, :pill: medicine and :seedling: biology!
+I work at the intersection of :computer: AI, :seedling: biology and :pill: medicine!

 I live and work in hope AI research will help us understand the complex, wonderful world of biology, immunology and pathogenesis ✨ :dizzy: